Old Cathedral, Linz: Music

 Ludwig van Beethoven wrote the three Equali for four trombones ("Drei Equales", WoO 30) for performance in the cathedral on 2 November 1812 (All Souls' Day).

 Anton Bruckner (1824 - 1896) was organist from 1856 to 1868.

 During Bruckner's tenure as organist he studied under the contrapuntalist Simon Sechter, and in 1860 became the conductor of the Frohsinn choral society.
 It was in this period that he flowered into a major composer.

 On 12 May 1861 the Frohsinn performed Bruckner's seven-part Ave Maria (WAB 6) in the cathedral, a breakthrough composition that became a favorite of the composer.

 Bruckner's Mass No. 1 was first performed in the old Linz Cathedral on 21 November 1864.

 Apart from a small solo in the Credo, the original score for the mass did not include the organ.

 This has been called his first composition as a fully mature composer.

 The Bruckner Festival is held annually in the church in honor of the composer.

 Structure

 The exterior of the church is relatively plain, with two towers on either side of the main door, topped with onion domes.

 The interior is decorated in lavish Baroque style, with pink marble columns.

 There are three side chapels on either side of a wide main nave.

-The church has an elaborately detailed wooden pulpit, and a high altar made by Giovanni Battista Barbarino and Giovanni Battista Colombo that incorporates many statues in marble.
+The church has an elaborately detailed wooden pulpit, and a high altar made by Giovanni Battista Barbarino and Giovanni Battista Colomba that incorporates many statues in marble.

 Antonio Bellucci (1654–1726) made the painting of Saint Aloysius that is located above the altar.

 The stalls in the presbytery were carved by local artists, and are decorated with the faces of monsters and dwarfs.

 The carved choir stalls from the 17th century were transferred from Garsten Abbey.

 The Baroque organ was built by Franz Xaver Krismann, with alterations requested by Bruckner.

 The organ has not been modified.